 In this page

 Introduction and survey methodology

 The interviewer then calls the phone number provided for the address, establishes how many adults live there, and selects one at random (the person with the next birthday) to take part in the survey.
 If no number is obtained for the address then the interviewer makes a brief, socially-distanced visit to the address to select a respondent and collect a phone number for that person.
-The achieved sample size each month is approximately 1,000, and the response rate is around 41% of those asked to take part.
-See Fieldwork report for more details of the sample issued and achieved each month.
+The achieved sample size each month is approximately 1,000, and the response rate is around 42% of those asked to take part.

 The survey lasts 35 minutes on average and covers a range of topics.
 It began on 24 April 2020, after face-to-face National Survey fieldwork was halted on 16 March 2020 due to the coronavirus outbreak.
 Interviewers who carried out the face-to-face survey were retrained to deliver the survey by telephone.
-Respondents are offered a £15 voucher to say thank you for taking part.
+Respondents are offered a £15 voucher to say thank you for taking part [footnote 1].

 The results are used to inform and monitor Welsh Government policies as well as being a valuable source of information for other public sector organisations such as local councils and NHS Wales, voluntary organisations, academics, the media, and members of the public.

-This report sets out how the survey adheres to the European Statistical System definition of quality.
+This report sets out how the survey meets six dimensions of quality.